ebenjs/api-sample-test/README.md

 - **Asynchronous Operations**: Make sure I/O operations (e.g., network requests) are handled asynchronously to avoid blocking the main thread and improve performance.
 - **Reduce Memory Usage**: Identify and eliminate any unnecessary object creation or memory usage that could slow down the application.

-Here's a note you can add to inform the corrector:

 ---
 **Note for Corrector:**

 I have successfully implemented the feature as requested, but I encountered a challenge while searching for the correct endpoints to interact with HubSpot's API, particularly for the meetings functionality.
 Despite reviewing the HubSpot documentation, I was unable to locate precise information on the exact endpoints needed for meetings.